enricoberti/fonteroni/README.md

 # fonteroni
-A tool to convert Bootstrap projects from Glyphicons to FontAwesome.
+A tool to convert Bootstrap project icons from Bootstrap 2 icons / Bootstrap 3 Glyphicons / FontAwesome 3 to FontAwesome 4.

 `npm install`